 Target the four muscles on the front of the thigh, known as the quadriceps, with the leg extension exercise.
 The quads are mainly responsible for extending, or straightening, the knee.
 The leg extension, a single-joint exercise, typically requires a leg extension machine; however, if you don't have access to one, you can use free weights to replicate the exercise at home.

 Be Smart, Use a Dumbbell

 The leg extension exercise doesn't work the hamstrings, the muscles on the back of the thigh.
-Other popular leg exercises, including squats and lunges, work both the quadriceps and the hamstrings, but the quadriceps are more active and dominate these movements.
+Other leg exercises, such as squats and lunges, work both the quadriceps and the hamstrings; However, quadriceps are more active and dominate these movements.
 This overemphasis on pushing exercises leaves the hamstrings weaker and undertrained compared to the quadriceps, negatively impacting sports performance and increasing your risk of muscle tears.
 When developing a leg routine, create balanced workouts that train all the muscles of the legs.